RastoH/eXtended-Coop-Controller/README.md

 - Flash LED every few seconds to indicate that the door is closed
 - Predator proof: Can’t be automaticaly open while closed

-The inside temperature,outside, watter temperature and ambient light are measured every second, these values are then uploaded every minute to ThingSpeak.
+The inside, outside, water temperature and ambient light are measured every second, these values are then uploaded every minute to ThingSpeak.

 A heat lamp (heater) is turned on if the coop gets too cold and a fan is turned on if it gets too hot.
  - heating is turned on if door is closed (or "even with the door is open" is turned on).